 It never hurts to talk to a legal professional ahead of time to explore your options.
 At the very least, you need to attend your hearing, so you don’t automatically give up your rights to a fair trial.

-Ready to get your judgment deleted before it expires?
+Ready to get a judgment removed from your credit report before seven years?
 Here are three steps you can start today.